I moved to Silicon Valley after graduate school, with pretty much just two suitcases and the ambition to start a company.

 The first lesson I learned is never to lose peripheral vision for unexpected opportunity.
 Nothing worked out as I planned.

-My main focus is on all things enterprise.
 I’m fascinated by the new apps, technologies and business models that are changing the way we live and work.

 Both my companies were funded by Sequoia.
 Both acquired, great outcomes.
 Over 10 years, Sequoia helped me grow from being a terrified founder into a confident CEO.
 I joined Sequoia with the goal of helping other founders in the same way.